 4.1.
-Infrastructure Guidance

-Safe and attractive conditions need to be provided in order to increase the propensity of people to take trips by bike and leave the presumptive stability and security of motorised transport.
+Infrastructure Guidance The status quo of cycling in the relevant policy field Safe and attractive conditions need to be provided in order to increase the propensity of people to take trips by bike and leave the presumptive stability and security of motorised transport.
 Cyclists have few standard characteristics (in terms of age, physical fitness, reasons for travelling etc.) and so infrastructure design should accommodate different user needs.
 They need comfortable, safe, direct and attractive routes and roads in a cohesive network.
 The EU leads the world in this area and several best practices have emerged across the continent (e.g. CROW Design Manual for Bicycle Traffic104).
 These do tend to reflect the situation in the country where they were developed and therefore it is not always straightforward to adopt the recommendations in other countries.
 Indeed, the way each Member State delivers safe and attractive conditions can vary due to regulatory, financial and behavioural differences.

-Source: Goodwalk 105
+Source: Goodwalk105

-104 (Kennisplatform Crow, 2017)

-^{105 (}Goodwalk)

 Also, it should be noted that investments in cycle infrastructure are much more efficient than investments for motorised traffic and public transport in terms of transporting people from place to place, particularly in urban centres.

-The EU is investing significant sums (over EUR 1.5 billion as part of the Cohesion Policy alone106) in supporting projects that incorporate cycle-friendly infrastructure across the continent.
+The status quo of cycling in relevant EU policy The EU is investing significant sums (over EUR 1.5 billion as part of the Cohesion Policy alone106) in supporting projects that incorporate cycle-friendly infrastructure across the continent.
 However, it does not currently provide any specific guidance on cycling infrastructure.
 There is guidance on infrastructure for other transport modes related to the TEN-T network (separate directives related to infrastructure107 and tunnels108) but there is no reference to cycling in either.

-- Adopt universal principles for cycle infrastructure across all Member States that can be incorporated into national and local standards.
+Proposed policy changes EU level - Adopt universal principles for cycle infrastructure across all Member States that can be incorporated into national and local standards.
 [GR] - Adopt universal principles for cycle infrastructure across all Member States that can be incorporated into national and local standards.
 [GR] - Consider cyclists in all EU-funded land-based infrastructure projects.
-[GR] - Support the preparation of more detailed

-- standards/guidance documents, based on bicycle user needs, at a national level (where they do not currently exist).
+[GR] - Support the preparation of more detailed National level • Prepare national standards/guidance documents, with EU support, based on bicycle user needs.
+[GR] EU added value The EU is spending at unprecedented levels on promoting cycling and improving infrastructure with EUR 1.5 billion being allocated during the current financial period through the Cohesion Policy alone.
+It is therefore important that value for money is achieved and that the infrastrucstandards/guidance documents, based on bicycle user needs, at a national level (where they do not currently exist).
 [BP] - Gather expertise and spread best practice both in the EU and beyond.
 Help build the capacity of public bodies where required.
 [BP] - Encourage cities, as innovators, to undertake pilots/tests on cycling infrastructure (e.g. through Horizon 2020 grants).
 Communicate results together with recommendations for adaptation.
-[RD]

-- Prepare national standards/guidance documents, with EU support, based on bicycle user needs.
-[GR] - Work with relevant authorities to ensure maintenance of cycle friendly infrastructure.
-[GR/F]

-The EU is spending at unprecedented levels on promoting cycling and improving infrastructure with EUR 1.5 billion being allocated during the current financial period through the Cohesion Policy alone.
-It is therefore important that value for money is achieved and that the infrastructure is of a standard that will actually attract people to cycling (and not compromised in its design).
+[RD] - Work with relevant authorities to ensure maintenance of cycle friendly infrastructure.
+[GR/F] ture is of a standard that will actually attract people to cycling (and not compromised in its design).
 Following the recommendations set out in this section should ensure a high level of service that will help to support the growth of cycling.
+108 (Official Journal of the European Union, 2004)

-106 (Bodor, 2016)
+106 (Bodor, 2016) 107 (Official Journal of the European Union, 2008)

-Best Practice Example: CROW Design Manual for Bicycle Traffic, the Netherlands

-CROW's Design Manual for Bicycle Traffic describes the steps required to create 'Dutch-style' bicycle-friendly infrastructure and is widely used across the continent.
+Best Practice Example: CROW Design Manual for Bicycle Traffic, the Netherlands CROW's Design Manual for Bicycle Traffic describes the steps required to create 'Dutch-style' bicycle-friendly infrastructure and is widely used across the continent.